CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Background and Implementation of parallel 3D FFT

 In this approach 3D input matrix is decomposed along all three dimensions to form small cuboidal sub-matrices of data, called cells.
 Number of cells generated are equal to number of processes to be spawned.
 For example, if input 3D matrix has dimension $N_x \times N_y \times N_z$, then distributed input with every process will be,

-For calculation of 3D FFT using this approach, we can use large number of processors, but computation becomes complex and involves huge amount of communication and hence is rarely used.
+For calculation of 3D FFT using this approach, we can use a large number of processors, but for a very large number of processes, the complexity increases as it involves more number of processes carrying out communication to exchange data.